As an Amazon Associate I earn from qualifying purchases.

 This rum balls recipe is a healthier twist of these delicious classics, but that doesn’t make them any less wonderful!

-Rum balls are a truffle-like cookie that is flavored with rum and chocolate.
+Rum balls are truffle-like cookies that are flavored with rum and chocolate.
 You can make your rum balls with real rum, or with rum extract.

 HOW TO MAKE THEM: